Barbara Jones-Hogu: Career

-She appeared in a 2011 documentary entitled "AfriCOBRA: Art For The People," and remarked that "The people we were making art for looked like us."
+She appeared in a 2011 documentary entitled AfriCOBRA: Art For The People, in which she remarked: "The people we were making art for looked like us."
 The "Unite" print consists of two versions - one was created prior to her co-forming the group in 1969, and another version was created in 1971 after she became a member.
 Prior to becoming involved with AfriCOBRA, she remarked that her works were informed by a largely negative narrative in the context of racial politics.
 However, after becoming involved with AfriCOBRA, her individual work shifted and took on a more positive, hopeful narrative.
 One example is her 1971 screenprint Relate to Your Heritage, which borrows the aesthetics of blacklight and blaxploitation posters but, inverting their typically abusive or trivializing content, depicts black women in royal garb.
 She wished to display more positive issues in her politics, and this was a philosophy also echoed by AfriCOBRA.

 Around 1973, Jones-Hogu shifted from primarily painting to drawing, and to a lesser degree printmaking, as her son would become ill from paint fumes.
 She used oil-based inks.
 She had her first solo show involving her prints and drawings.
 The show was held by a gallery owned by African-American artists.
 Jones-Hogu started to prepare prints for other artists' work in AfriCOBRA.
 She felt that her printmaking abilities set her apart, as many artists in AfriCOBRA were painters.
 Every time she completed a print, she would always put "artist's proof" on it.
 She started to do block printing and intaglio, and later moved on to making silkscreen prints once she opened her own shop.
 She did lithographs for fundraising, and Sammy Davis Jr. reportedly bought one.

 She briefly served on the board of the South Side Community Art Center, and was heavily involved with it throughout her life.
 The South Side Community Center was also where her work was first exhibited in the early 1970s, and it went on to feature more exhibits of her work.
 Jones-Hogu later remarked in an interview that she was told that people had complained about the number of times her work was exhibited at the center, which ended her run of exhibitions there.
-She did not have a one-person show at the center, but exhibited with artists such as Napoleon Henderson.
-Later, she donated many of her prints to the Center.
+She did not have a one-person show at the center, but exhibited with artists such as Napoleon Jones-Henderson.
+Later, she donated many of her prints to the center.
 Many of her prints had been lost due to flooding, as she stored them in her basement.
 Jones-Hogu started do much work with pastels and colored pencils starting in the late 1970s and the early 1980s.
 She began to create many portraits.
 She created a portrait of Lurlean Dean that Lurlean's son displayed at Lurlean's memorial service.